itsyaboynathan/Mathf/README.md

 ```

 ### ```lose```
-This will remove the given key from an object.
+This will remove the given key/s from an object.
 ```javascript
 /* We will create an object template to demonstrate use. */ function Employee(name, age, department) {